 - If you are new to water bath canning, you can find step-by-step instructions here.

-- To find out more about information about the hows and whys of safe canning, check out the National Center for Home Food Preservation website.
+- To find out more information about the hows and whys of safe canning, check out the National Center for Home Food Preservation website.

 If you try this recipe, let me know in the comments.
 I hope you enjoy!